CNET editors pick the products and services we write about. When you buy through our links, we may get a commission.

 With "TiVo" being synonymous with "DVR," it would not be unreasonable to assume the TiVo Mini is a small DVR.
 It isn't one.

-Instead, the Mini is another part of the company's whole-home viewing experience, joining the, which streams your recorded content on iOS devices.
+Instead, the Mini is another part of the company's whole-home viewing experience, joining the TiVo Stream, which streams your recorded content on iOS devices.

 Similar to the Stream, the Mini feeds off of a TiVo Premiere 4 or XL4 DVR, TiVo Roamio DVR or TiVo Bolt.
-Connect the Mini to a secondary TV and to your home network, and you'll have access to live and recorded TV, video-on-demand services (for Comcast Xfinity and Cox customers, at least), and other broadband-delivered content through the main DVR., or
+Connect the Mini to a secondary TV and to your home network, and you'll have access to live and recorded TV, video-on-demand services (for Comcast Xfinity and Cox customers, at least), and other broadband-delivered content through the main DVR.

 Basically, it gives you a chunk of TiVo DVR functionality without the need to buy an additional DVR and pay for additional services or equipment from your cable provider.
 But, like all things TiVo, it comes with a list of caveats.